Sethuramalingam-art/sethuProject/README.md

 Due to project load i removed node modules please include it using npm install

-Please find the document for application instructions and workflow
+Please find the document for application instructions and workflow.
+It consists complete work flow of application